 Continuously Transposed Conductor (CTC) copper winding wires are a specialized type of conductor used primarily in power transformers, consisting of multiple thin, rectangular copper strips stacked and twisted together along their length.
 This continuous transposition ensures each strip occupies every position within the conductor cross-section, offering several advantages:

-Reduced eddy current losses: Transposition minimizes circulating currents induced by alternating magnetic fields, leading to lower energy losses and improved transformer efficiency;
+Reduced eddy current losses — Transposition minimizes circulating currents induced by alternating magnetic fields, leading to lower energy losses and improved transformer efficiency;

-Even current distribution: Each strip carries its share of current, preventing hot spots and improving conductor utilization;
+Even current distribution — Each strip carries its share of current, preventing hot spots and improving conductor utilization;

-Enhanced heat dissipation: The arrangement promotes better heat transfer, aiding cooling efficiency and potentially reducing transformer size;
+Enhanced heat dissipation — The arrangement promotes better heat transfer, aiding cooling efficiency and potentially reducing transformer size;

-Increased mechanical strength: CTCs, especially self-bonding types, offer improved mechanical strength to withstand operational stresses;
+Increased mechanical strength — CTCs, especially self-bonding types, offer improved mechanical strength to withstand operational stresses;

-Easier winding: They're generally easier to wind than traditional conductors, saving production time and cost and
+Easier winding — They're generally easier to wind than traditional conductors, saving production time and cost; and

-Space efficiency: Their compact structure and thin insulation enable more efficient use of space within the transformer.
+Space efficiency — Their compact structure and thin insulation enable more efficient use of space within the transformer.

-The composition of the Committee, responsible for the formulation of this standard is given in Annex C.
+The composition of the Committee responsible for the formulation of this standard is given in Annex C.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated expressing the result of a test, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

+Indian Standard

 CONTINUOUSLY TRANSPOSED CONDUCTORS (CTC) COPPER WINDING WIRES

 1 SCOPE